-D.C. voting guide: What to know about early voting, mail-in ballots
+D.C. voting guide: What to know about voting on Election Day

-The city has revamped its voting processes for the general election — namely, mailing a ballot to every registered voter — to mitigate the long lines and technical issues that marked the city’s June primary.
+The city revamped its voting processes for the general election this year because of the coronavirus pandemic — namely, mailing a ballot to every registered voter — hoping to mitigate the long lines and technical issues that marked the June primary.

-More than 124,000 D.C. residents have already voted by mail or drop box, exceeding the 101,000 or so early votes cast durng the entire 2016 general election cycle.
-The city’s Board of Elections says these numbers suggest many people are embracing alternative options to avoid risking exposure to the novel coronavirus.

-But some voters have raised questions about signature matching and tracking the status of their ballot, and election officials still anticipate lines — a reflection of the heightened interest in this election and the sanitation measures in place at every vote center.
+Election officials still anticipate long lines on Nov.
+3 — a reflection of the heightened interest in this election and the sanitation measures in place at every vote center.

-“There’s going to be some delays, but I think we’ve done everything we can to make sure things go as smoothly as possible,” said Board of Elections spokesperson Nick Jacobs.

 Here are answers to some common questions about how to cast your ballot.